MarioLisbona/CA-T1A3-terminal-app/README.md

 > Tabs should be used solely to remain consistent with code that is already indented with tabs.
 >
 > Python disallows mixing tabs and spaces for indentation." [^4] (Guido van Rossum, Barry Warsaw, Nick Coghlan 2021)
+>

+The image below is a screen shot of the menu bar in VSCode.

 <br>